MUNComputerScienceSociety/GradTrack/README.md

 The main application is a web application implemented in [Node.js](http://nodejs.org/), which is being used in the Software Methodologies and Team Project courses.
 The appliation should focus on interactions through a calendar interface and update dynamically.
+The [Express](http://expressjs.com/) framework is used for handling the generic requirements of a web application, such as routing and templating.